The country

 The humanitarian situation

-Thirteen years of conflict in Syria have led to extreme suffering and one of two largest displacement crises in the world - the other being the Sudanese civil war - with more than 13.6 million people fleeing their homes.
+According to estimates, the Syrian civil war has resulted in the deaths of more than 600,000 people.
+More than thirteen years of conflict in Syria have led to extreme suffering and one of two largest displacement crises in the world - the other being the Sudanese civil war - with more than 13.6 million people fleeing their homes.

-Meanwhile, the economic situation in Syria is increasingly dire, with an estimated 90 percent of the population living in poverty.
-The worsening economic situation worsening is pushing already vulnerable communities deeper into hardship and insecurity.
-Freezing temperatures and recurring heat waves continue to put lives at risk, including the 2 million people living in camps in northwestern Syria.
+Meanwhile, the economic situation in Syria is becoming increasingly dire, with an estimated 90 percent of the population living in poverty.
+The worsening economic situation is pushing already vulnerable communities deeper into hardship and insecurity.
+Freezing temperatures and recurring heat waves continue to put lives at risk, including the 2 million people living in camps in north-west Syria.
 Some 800,000 people living in tents, often in overcrowded conditions, are particularly vulnerable to extreme temperatures.

-On February 6, 2023, two of the region's most powerful earthquakes in more than 100 years, measuring 7.8 and 7.7 on the Richter scale, struck southeastern Turkey near the Syrian border.
 At least 18 million people were directly affected by the devastating earthquakes, which killed more than 60,000 women, men and children and injured more than 114,000 in Turkey and Syria.
 At least 300,000 buildings were destroyed or severely damaged, leaving many people homeless and in urgent need of humanitarian assistance, including large numbers of Syrian refugees on Turkish soil.

 At least 6,795 people lost their lives in Syria - with reports as high as 8,476 - and nearly 15,000 were injured.
 At least 2,248 earthquake-related deaths were recorded in government-held areas.
 In rebel-held areas, the earthquakes killed at least 4,547 people, injured more than 10,000, and damaged more than 10,000 buildings.
-The cities of Aleppo, Latakia and Hama were hardest hit.
+The cities of Aleppo, Latakia, and Hama were hardest hit.
+The earthquakes displaced an estimated 500,000 people and damaged or destroyed thousands of health facilities, homes, schools and water networks.
+The infrastructure and economy, already torn apart by the war, were further damaged.

-The revised 2023 Humanitarian Response Plan (HRP) for Syria required US$5.4 billion, but as of February 2024, it was only 38 percent funded โ the worst-funded response plan since the start of the conflict.
+The revised 2023 Humanitarian Response Plan (HRP) for Syria required US$5.4 billion, but as of February 2024, it was only 38 percent funded – the worst-funded response plan since the start of the conflict.
 Only 6.8 million people (48 percent) of the target population had been reached last year.
-The 2023 Regional Refugee and Resilience Plan (3RP), which covers refugees and host communities across the region, appealed for $5.77 billion and was only 14 percent funded as of February 2024.
+The 2023 Regional Refugee and Resilience Plan (3RP), which covered refugees and host communities across the region, appealed for $5.77 billion and was only 14 percent funded as of February 2024.

 The United Nations appealed for $4.44 billion in funding for the Syrian crisis in 2022.
 As of December 2022, only $2.11 billion had been received from donors (47 percent funded).